Skip to main content

 Skip table of contents

-Use the process outlined in the research checklist and the following considerations to help prepare for research sessions with participants who use assistive technology (AT).
+Conducting research with participants who use assistive technology (AT) is important, but new for many.
+Use the process outlined in the research checklist and the following considerations to help prepare for research sessions with participants who use AT.

 You can request an Accessibility Specialist during the Collaboration Cycle Design Intent checkpoint.
 They can help you write and review your research plan and conversation guide before submitting your study for a formal research review.

-Learn more about testing your prototype with assistive technology users
+Learn more about testing your prototype with AT users.

-Consider conducting a separate study just for assistive technology users.
-This will help the moderator and team focus on the unique needs of conducting this research.
+Consider conducting a separate study just for AT users.
+This helps the moderator and team focus on the unique needs of conducting this research.

 When defining who to recruit, strive for a balanced mix of perspectives.